 There are several types of casinos in South Dakota.

-First, bars and taverns are allowed to have up to 10 video lottery terminals (VLT’s) that offer the following games: poker, keno, blackjack, and bingo.
-These machines are the same as regular video gaming devices but are called lottery terminals because they are regulated by the state’s lottery commission which receives a share of each machine’s revenue.
+These machines are the same as regular video gaming devices but are called “lottery terminals.”
+This is because they are regulated by the state’s lottery commission which receives a share of each machine’s revenue.

 Slot machines, as well as blackjack, roulette, craps, and poker, are only permitted at Indian casinos in South Dakota and in Deadwood.